 - Fuel Level Sender: This is the part of the fuel pump that tells you how much fuel you have in the tank.
 The sender reads the position of the float and sends the information to the fuel gauge.
 If the float is broken or the float’s arm is bent, the fuel gauge will not read properly.

-- Fuel Pump: The fuel pump itself is located.
-Inside of the fuel pump module
+- Fuel Pump: The fuel pump itself is located inside the fuel pump module.

 - Sock: The sock is a filter located at the bottom of the fuel pump.
 It strains most debris that may be sitting at the bottom of the fuel tank before it reaches the pump and fuel lines.